Infrastructure & Utility Inspection

 - Single system of record — Every inspection job, flight log, equipment assignment, and invoice lives in one platform.
 Job management tracks each asset inspection from assignment through completion.

-- Compliance-ready flight logs — Automated flight logging captures pilot, aircraft, battery, location, time, and flight parameters for every sortie.
-Export logs in formats required by utility clients.
+- Compliance-ready flight logs — Flight logging records pilot, aircraft, battery, location, time, and flight parameters for every sortie.
+Export logs in standard formats used in utility workflows.

 - Accountability across the inspection lifecycle — From initial job intake through field execution, deliverable submission, and invoicing, every step is documented and auditable.